VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 ## Getting file behaviour reports and downloading network traffic <a name="set2"></a>

-In addition to the static analysis and AV verdict, VirusTotal provides results of a second phase analysis process.
+In addition to static analyses and AV verdicts, VirusTotal provides results of a second phase analysis process.
 Samples submitted to VirusTotal are detonated in several sandboxes.
-Analyzing files this way produces valuable data on their behaviour and artifacts supporting it.
+Analyzing files this way produces valuable data on their behaviour and artifacts supporting them.

 ❗Please note that many samples implement anti-sandboxing techniques, so it is not always possible to get all the details.
 For the same reason, not all sandboxes are going to produce the same output.